Abhinavs004/Gossip__Hub/README.md

 Team Name: The Gossips

 Team Members
-Team Lead: Sreeresh - TKM College of Engineering Member 2: [Member Name] - [Member College]
-Member 3: [Member Name] - [Member College]
+Team Lead: Sreeresh SS - TKM College of Engineering Member 2: Abhinav S - TKM College of Engineering Member 3: Gulshan Kumar - TKM College of Engineering

-Project Description
+Project Description:
 Gossip Hub is a community platform designed for users to engage in light-hearted gossip and trivial discussions.
 It connects people over nonsensical topics, ensuring no serious conversation ever happens!

 The Problem (that doesn't exist)